 When I heard Lacey died I pitied O' Neill, toiling aggrieved and alone.

 Against Gael and Gall like a beast he howled- at the moon, and the night, and the sea.

 When I reached the Bayou, I sent the word "don't rage aggrieved and alone."

 "There's a trade to be had if you hit the road and come down to the Irish Bayou."

 O' Neill made it out, threw his shovel down he followed me down the quiet coast-

-where fresh breezes blow and wild flowers grow, way down on the Irish bayou.
+where the fresh breezes blow and the wild flowers grow, way down on the Irish bayou.

-Though the day long, on the rolling wave, on the wide open plains of the sea,
+Though the day is long, on the rolling wave, on the wide open plains of the sea,

-no green fields of land, nor desert sands, could tempt me away I am free.
+no green fields of land, nor arab sands, could tempt me away I am free.